irvinhalen/known-notes/Azure_Services/Azure_Services.md

 2. Create a Function App by running the command
 	- Replace <FUNCTION_APP_NAME> with the Function App name of your choice
 	- Replace <RUNTIME_STACK> with the runtime stack of your choice
+    - If you want to specify the runtime version add the flag ```--runtime-version``` followed by the version number
 ```sh
 az functionapp create --name <FUNCTION_APP_NAME> --storage-account <STORAGE_ACCOUNT_NAME> --resource-group <RESOURCE_GROUP_NAME> --plan <APP_SERVICE_PLAN_NAME> --runtime <RUNTIME_STACK>
 ```